Q: What is AWS CloudTrail?

 Q: Does the CloudTrail Event History show all account activity within my account?

-AWS CloudTrail will only show the results of the CloudTrail Event History for the current region you are viewing for the last 90 days and support the AWS services found here.
+AWS CloudTrail will only show the results of the CloudTrail Event History for the current region you are viewing for the last 90 days, and supports a range of AWS services.
 These events are limited to management events with create, modify, and delete API calls and account activity.
-For a complete record of account activity, including all management events, data events, and read-only activity, you’ll need to configure a CloudTrail trail.
+For a complete record of account activity, including all management events, data events, and read-only activity, you must configure a CloudTrail trail.

 Q: What search filters can I use to view my account activity?

 You can specify Time range and one of the following attributes: Event name, User name, Resource name, Event source, Event ID, and Resource type.